Reloaded-Project/Reloaded-II/Docs/UpdateSupport.md

 # Existing Services

+**Note:** When the mod loader checks for updates, it will only use maximum one of the compatible sources below.

+The mod loader goes through each of the sources, listed in the exact same order as sections below and picks the first appropriate service which is supported.

+This is to speed up the time it takes to check for updates, as asking every source for every mod could otherwise take significant amount of time.

 ### Reloaded II Repository

+**Support:** A package is considered as "supported" if it is uploaded to this service.

 This is a self hosted official service for distributing Reloaded-II mods.
 When any dependencies of a given mod are missing, this is also the repository used for resolving dependencies.